-Now the active season is coming to an end, it’s time to think about getting ready for 2023 with all the hope and promise that brings!
-This page summarises the preparations you can make this autumn and winter.
+Now that the active season is coming to an end, it’s time to think about getting ready for 2024 with all the hope and promise that brings!
+This page summarises the preparations you can make this autumn and winter in order to start next year in the strongest position.

 September